How to foster healing and create resilience in a time of disconnect

 I know this to be true: we have to start with the big people, the leaders.
 Then and only then will our kids be okay.
 And those new best practices must be trauma-informed and relationship focused.

 This team has poured their heart and soul into a university-level training course for K-12 Mental Health Practitioners and Administrators that I believe has the power to save lives.
-It’s called Reconnect.
+It’s called TIES.
 Don’t miss your spot in the next cohort and apply now.

 I’ve got lots of thoughts on where we go from here – and this course, I hope, will be an important option for our educators.
 Spread the word to mental health practitioners and school leaders.
 We will get through this together.